Track

 Ensuring the model is unbiased and fair requires iterative adjustments and monitoring through each phase.

-First, we have to ensure the training data is diverse and inclusive as much as possible.
-During training, we can guide the model towards a more fair generation by incorporating fairness objectives into the loss function.
+Further, we have to ensure the training data is as diverse and inclusive as possible.
+During training, we can guide the model towards a fairer generation by incorporating fairness objectives into the loss function.

 Can you discuss the concept of "Latent Space" in generative models and its importance?